jceresearch/drawing_cards/README.md

 The grown up should draw the advanced word, for normal point.
 If the child draws the advanced word then he/she gets extra points.
 Some ideas:
-- Make the child keep the tally of point to make him/her summ and track who is winning
+- Make the child keep the tally of point to make him/her practice sums while tracking who is winning
 - You can get fonts from the internet to match the shapes they learn at school
 - As it was a bit difficult to read sometimes, I switched to upper case.
 But I reckon I should stick to sentence case...
 - You can ask the child to write the word he/she guesses for extra points.